-Each registered location will receive an annual quality visit to be delivered by one of the following bodies: the Care Quality Commission (CQC), the Council or, in the case of Nursing homes, the NHS.
+Each registered location will receive an annual quality assurance visit to be delivered by one of the following bodies: The Care Quality Commission (CQC) or the Council.
 If a provider has been awarded a Gold rating they will have a quality assurance visit bi-annually.